Last Updated: May 2026

 FAQ

-When are weekly benefit rates updated?+
+How often are workers' comp benefit rates updated?+

 Wondering if your state's cap is being applied correctly?